fioprotocol/fio-devhub/_docs/developers/smartcontracts/newcontracts.md

     - /docs/chain/newcontracts
 ---

-# Adding new contracts to FIO Protocol Dev Environment
+# Adding new contracts to the FIO Protocol Dev Environment

+## Overview
+The process of creating your instructions begins with configuring a local instance of FIO with the main net version of FIO that will exist before your contract is rolled out.
+Then you need to do the necessary commands to roll out your contract on the local instance and record these commands.
+This becomes your rollout plan for your new contract.

-It is recommend to branch from develop on all repositories when developing to stay on pace with code updates
+It is recommend to branch from develop on all repositories when developing to stay on pace with code updates.

 ## 1 - Set_code and set_abi permissions: